 Use Preventative Measures

 Keeping fraud from occurring in the first place is always the best way to prevent chargebacks.
-No fraud prevention can eradicate all fraud, however.
-That means it’s extremely important to choose the right one.
+No fraud prevention solution can eradicate all fraud, however.
+That means it’s especially important to choose the right one for your needs.

-Look for fraud solutions that offer multiple verification tools and protection from several forms of fraud.
+Look for fraud solutions that offer multiple verification tools and defends against several forms of fraud.
 You’ll also want to ensure that any customer data stored on your site is secure and protected.
-Require customer accounts to have strong passwords and consider 2-factor authentication on unknown devices.
-Setting strong fraud protections in place right from the start can help you keep chargeback costs low, gain support from your payment service providers, and fight unwarranted chargebacks in the future.
+Require customer accounts to use strong passwords and consider two-factor authentication on unknown devices.
+Putting strong fraud protections in place immediately can help you keep chargeback costs low, gain support from your payment service providers, and fight unwarranted chargebacks in the future.

-You should also be able to respond quickly with complete information about the order in question.
+You should also be able to respond quickly with complete information about any disputed order.
 Since many chargeback processes have very strict time requirements, an organized, prepared process will ensure that you can meet these timelines and avoid losing more money from inefficiencies.

 Know Your Dispute Rights and Responsibilities

 Knowing what is required of you, how the entire process works, and what the terminology is can also help you avoid many fees and additional costs.
 Because there are a variety of payment methods – and each may have its own process for handling chargebacks – this may require some research.
 But that research will pay off by putting you in a better position to understand and protect yourself from fraudulent chargebacks.

 Get More Information

 American Express Guides (you must log in to download the Complete Disputes Guide)